phoniks2k/pxlya/README.md

 ```

 All needed files to run it got created in `./dist`.
-You can copy it to wherever you want to run pixelplanet.
+You can copy it to wherever you want to run pixelya.

 Notes: